 And most usually have a mix of old and new.
 Like Italy, with their longstanding love of old-fashioned homemade pasta alongside their pride of fashion and modern Ferraris.
 Italians are proud of their modern achievements, while also clinging to beloved traditions.

 As in most places, many of Italy’s customs and traditions probably seem strange to outsiders.
-For instance, did you know that you’re expected to call out greetings upon entering a home, shop, or office?
-And that failure to do so is seen as rudeness?
+For instance, did you know that you’re expected to call out greetings upon entering a home, office, or small shop?
+And that failure to do so seems rude?

 As you enter a business, it’s standard practice to call out “Buon giorno.”
 Whereas in private dwellings, you should stop at the threshold, ask permission, and wait for it before going in.
 And yes, it can feel strange saying “permesso” to an empty entryway or room if your host is another part of the house.
 But no worries, your host will call out “avanti” (come ahead) from the kitchen or wherever they are!